Specializing in pet burials

 Most people want flowers at their unattended sea burials in Nassau County.
 Some individuals go so far as to purchase enormous floral arrangements to place on top of the casket during unattended sea burials.

 If you wish to use seashells in your floral arrangements, glue them to ribbons and wrap them around the stems of the plants.
 You may also glue the shells directly on the flower petals for a unique effect.

 You may also coordinate the flower colors with the beach colors to create a cohesive look.
 You might also inform others that you intend to have a coastal theme for the funeral at sea so that they can find flowers to fit.

 3) Artwork With Images

-If you want to incorporate a coastal theme into the pet sea burials ceremony in Levittown, NY, but don’t want to use a lot of shells; you can achieve the same impact by including images of ammunition and other sea creatures.
+If you want to incorporate a coastal theme into the unattended sea burials ceremony in Levittown, NY, but don’t want to use a lot of shells; you can achieve the same impact by including images of ammunition and other sea creatures.

 You might also use photographs of your loved ones collecting shells or pictures of their shell collection.
 Additional beach photographs and artwork can also be included.
 These items can be exhibited near the casket so that everyone paying their tribute can view them, and the funeral tone can be created.